 Get pre-approved by lenders.
 The lender will determine how much of an initial contribution they would accept from buyers before issuing them loans against their homes.
 This is generally between five and 15 percent though it varies based on market conditions too which makes this option harder in times when property prices reduce considerably or where investors focus more heavily than usual towards rental properties instead of purchasing themselves.

 Buy outside designated cities Though most people who buy in under-served cities and towns do so with less than a 20% down payment, this is not the only way to save on your purchase.
 For instance, if you buy an existing property instead of building one from scratch for yourself, you can expect savings between five and ten percent depending on local factors too such as market trends at that time or how much builders are willing to cut their margins when selling off units they could no longer sell out during oversupplied periods in the past.

 Buy resale properties There are several benefits when buying second-hand homes though some buyers may be wary about purchasing without knowing enough information about them beforehand.
 This largely depends on individual circumstances however which makes it for people who want low initial costs while still getting the chance to buy a home that they can pick themselves instead of having it chosen for them.

 One option is getting together with family or friends who will go in as co-signers on the loan so that more money comes out of savings accounts than just yours alone.
 Another possibility might be refinancing at some point after making several years of on-time payments.

-Buying a home is an important decision and should be done carefully.
+Buying a home in Mansfield, Ontario is an important decision and should be done carefully.
 If you have less than a 20% down payment, it’s highly recommended to use the services of a mortgage professional who can assess your financing needs and provide advice on what type of loan may work best for you.
 It’s also worth considering whether renting would make more sense financially in the short term.